IndoorAtlas/ios-sdk-swift-examples/README.md

 These examples are included in the app:

-* Apple Maps: Shows the IndoorAtlas blue dot location overlaid on Apple Maps.
-* Apple Maps Overlay: Shows the location together with the associated floor plan bitmap overlay on the world map.
+* Map View: Shows the location together with the associated floor plan bitmap overlay on the world map.
+This example also includes wayfinding.
 * Image View: Floor plan bitmap image view with the blue dot location.
-* Console Prints: Shows console printout provided by the SDK.
-* Indoor-Outdoor: Example of transitions from unmapped (outdoor) spaces to mapped (indoor) spaces.
-* Wayfinding: Example of how to use IndoorAtlas Wayfinding framework

 ## Documentation